MarioHenzler2808/TEVS-Photonic-Architecture-/SUPPORT.md

-markdown# Community Engagement, Simulation, & Contribution Guide (TEVS-R3)
+ Community Engagement, Simulation, & Contribution Guide (TEVS-R3)

 Thank you for your interest in the Thermal-Evacuation Vacuum-Sandwich Architecture (TEVS-R3).
 As a theoretically verified post-silicon framework, we welcome academic, industrial, and independent open-source collaboration to transition this vision into verifiable simulations and eventual physical prototyping.